-- Once documents are posted on the SCC website, no changes are permitted. - If a document is not posted online, that document may be modified once at the SCNC with the approval of all NTC members. - Members are not permitted to convey any information about the competition documents until they are posted on the SCC website.
-All documents not posted on the SCC website are confidential.
+- Once documents are posted on the SCC website, no changes are permitted. - If a document is not posted online that document may be modified once onsite at the SCNC with the approval of all NTC members. - NTC members are not permitted to convey any information about the competition documents until they are posted on the SCC website or once they are distributed to the competitor onsite.
+All documents not shared to competitors are confidential.